JakeGreene/l-system4s/README.md

-# L-System4S
+# L-System4s
-Easily define grammars for l-systems and have those rules applied to axiams
+Easily define grammars for L-systems and have those grammars applied to axioms.